picatz/glint/README.md

 ## Why?

-After playing around a little bit with `go/ast` (and related) packages, I realized there was an oppurtunity to create a more easily accessible golang linter using JSON-defined rules.
+After playing around a little bit with `go/ast` (and related packages), I realized there was an oppurtunity to create a more easily accessible golang linter using JSON-defined rules.

 ## Usage